machal/cssmine-content/content/css3-gradients.md

 }
 ```

-In this example we will outline a colored "zebra" using transparent color and
+In this example we will outline a colored “zebra” using transparent color and
 green.

-Also note that we have defined a "sharp" gradient by using adjacent color-stops
+Also note that we have defined a “sharp” gradient by using adjacent color-stops
 (`transparent 10%, green 10%`).
 In other words, the neighboring colors will be
 displayed without any blending.